VitMain/sharp_memory_display_breakout/README.md

 ## Cost Estimate

 This is a DIY project.
-The approximate cost for a single breakout board is **$15 - $20** (before shipping), assuming you order 5 PCBs from a service like JLCPCB and source the displays from AliExpress.
+The approximate cost for a single breakout board is **$15 - $20** (before shipping), assuming you order 5 PCBs from a service like [NextPCB](https://www.nextpcb.com) and source the displays from AliExpress.
 Costs can be reduced by sourcing components from cheaper vendors and self-assembly.

 For comparison, the pre-built [nice!view](https://nicekeyboards.com/nice-view) is sold for around $20.